DeryckJackson/programming-lang-suggester/README.md

 ## Description

-A simple programming language questionaire to suggest which programming language to try out.
+A simple programming language questionaire website to suggest which programming language to learn.
+Takes the users inputs and outputs a programming language suggestion under the "Submit" button.

 ## Setup and Installation